sunriselayer/gitbook/learn/sunrise/proof-of-liquidity.md

 # Proof of Liquidity

-Proof of Liquidity enable to use LP tokens minted by Liquidity Pool for staking in Sunrise Proof of Stake.
+Proof of Liquidity enables users to use LP tokens minted by Liquidity Pool for staking in Sunrise.
+It enhances the total market cap of staked assets to acquire and hijack the Sunrise network.

-`x/proofofliquidity` module will provide the functionality only for that but Proof of Liquidity ecosystem doesn't consist of itself only.
+`x/proofofliquidity` module will provide the functionality only for that but Proof of Liquidity ecosystem doesn't consist of itself and for security purpose only.
 Proof of Liquidity ecosystem consists of modules `x/liquidityincentive` and `x/votingreward` to enhance the engagement of the users and sustainability of the ecosystem.

 ## Gauge voting